mdmower/geoip-web-api/readme.md

 - `getPaths` - See Express [Route paths](https://expressjs.com/en/guide/routing.html#route-paths) documentation for allowed route patterns.
 Notice that the default configuration matches requests to any path.

 - `cors.origins` and `cors.originRegEx` - If the incoming request has an `Origin` HTTP header that satisfies one of these tests (is in `cors.origins` array or satisfies `cors.originRegEx` RegEx test), then an `Access-Control-Allow-Origin` header will be appended to the response with value equal to the `Origin` header.
 Note that if `cors.originRegEx` is available as a string, the `RegExp` object will be built with `new RegExp(cors.originRegEx, 'i')`.

+- `maxmind` and `ip2location` - Only one of these properties should be provided.
+If both have valid `dbPath` properties, then MaxMind takes precedence.

 When running this module as a command line application, these options should be saved in a JSON configuration file whose path is passed to the application with argument `--config`.
 When using this module in your own Node.js application, these options should be passed to the `GeoIpWebApi` constructor.
 See Usage section below.